 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Purple Holland Bell Peppers

-Purple Holland bell peppers are available late spring into fall.
-Holland style bell peppers are available from Mexico year-round.
+Purple Holland bell peppers are available in the late spring through fall.

 Recipes that include Purple Holland Bell Peppers.
 One is easiest, three is harder.